-Characteristics of snowflake schema: The dimension model of snowflake under the following conditions:
+Characteristics of snowflake schema: The dimension model of a snowflake under the following conditions:

 - The snowflake schema uses small disk space.

-- It is easy to implement dimension is added to schema.
+- It is easy to implement dimension that is added to the schema.

 - There are multiple tables, so performance is reduced.

-- The dimension table consist of two or more sets of attributes which define information at different grains.
+- The dimension table consists of two or more sets of attributes that define information at different grains.

-- The sets of attributes of the same dimension table are being populate by different source systems.
+- The sets of attributes of the same dimension table are being populated by different source systems.

 Advantages: There are two main advantages of snowflake schema given below:

-- It provides structured data which reduces the the problem of data integrity.
+- It provides structured data which reduces the problem of data integrity.

 - It uses small disk space because data are highly structured.